Raycayao/Barista-Notes/src/site/notes/Barista Notes/HOMEPAGE.md

 See also [[Barista tools and equipment (parts and procedures).canvas|Barista tools and equipment (parts and procedures)]]

-To see other notes click the toolbar icon in the top left corner ()
+To see other notes click the toolbar icon in the top left corner.